0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 ```BASH
 docker-compose up -d
 ```
-Normally, nginx has new releases monthly, so you do not need to update your proxy server.
-You can add rules to your auto-update script or update the nginx and acme service manually.
+Normally, nginx has new releases monthly, so you do not need to check for updates for your proxy server daily like you do with pbc software.
+You can add rules to your auto-update script or update the nginx and acme service manually:

 ```BASH
 docker-compose pull nameOfService